MoralisWeb3/MoralisDocumentation/moralis-dapp/connect-the-sdk/connect-with-unity.md

 #### Downloading the SDK

-Downlaod the latest version of the SDK [here](https://github.com/ethereum-boilerplate/web3-unity-boilerplate) Then navigate to the releases and select the lastest version of the sdk. downlaod it as a unity package
+Download the latest version of the SDK [here](https://github.com/ethereum-boilerplate/web3-unity-boilerplate) Then navigate to the releases and select the lastest version of the sdk. download it as a unity package

 ![](../../.gitbook/assets/downloadtheunitysdk.gif)